December 30, 2024

 The question is how anthropogenic emissions affect the CO2 concentration in the atmosphere.
 It is known and illustrated in Fig. 4 by the International Energy Agency that by no means all the CO2 emitted remains in the atmosphere, but that a growing proportion of it is reabsorbed by the oceans and plants.

-Figure 5 CO2 balance and linear sink model
+Figure 5 CO2 balance and linear sink model: anthropogenic emissions (blue),

-The most likely global future scenario of the International Energy Agency – the continuation of today’s political regulations (Stated Policies Scenario STEPS) shown in Fig. 3 – includes a gentle decrease (3%/decade) in global emissions to the 2005 level by the end of the century.
+The most likely global future scenario of the International Energy Agency – the extrapolation of current political regulations (Stated Policies Scenario STEPS) shown in Fig. 3 – includes a gentle decrease (3%/decade) in global emissions to the 2005 level by the end of the century.
 These emission reductions are achievable through efficiency improvements and normal progress.

 If we take this STEPS reference scenario as a basis, using the linear sink model leads to an increase in concentration of 55 ppm to a plateau of 475 ppm, where the concentration then remains.